Special thanks to Shulie Mishkin, professional tour guide, for her assistance in preparing this article.

 A variety of training courses are available throughout Israel.
 One option is:

 Subsidies for New Olim:

-You are likely to gain more from these courses if you have a background in Tanakh, Hebrew and Jewish history.
-While the required material will all be reviewed during the course itself, a background in these subjects makes it easier to absorb the quantity of texts and variety of subjects that are covered.
+You are likely to gain more from these courses if you have a background in Tanakh, Hebrew, and Jewish history.
+While the required material will all be reviewed during the course itself, a background in these subjects makes it easier to absorb the number of texts and variety of subjects that are covered.